kotamatsuo-agoop/HERE_places_api/readme.md

     lon=-122.4070,
     apiKey=apiKey)
 ```
-if you want to query popular POIs around the area
+e.g. if you want to query popular POIs around the area
 ```
 URL = HerePlacesAPI.popular(
     lat=37.7942,